ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 **Why Supabase (not SQLite):**

 1. **Same backend as Community Archive.** CA already runs on Supabase.
-Murmur's state lives in the same ecosystem, with potential for tighter integration later (shared project, database-level triggers).
+Hivesong's state lives in the same ecosystem, with potential for tighter integration later (shared project, database-level triggers).
 2. **Zero rewrite for the hosted service.** The prototype and the multi-user version (Section 4.3) use the same schema, the same client library, the same auth model.
 The prototype is a single-user instance of the eventual multi-user system, not a separate codebase.
 3. **Self-hostable.** Supabase is open source (Apache 2.0) and runs via Docker Compose.
 UltimApe runs it on his own hardware alongside the self-hosted PDS.
 No cloud dependencies, full sovereignty.
 4. **Postgres beats SQLite for this workload.** Better JSON handling for `retry_queue` and `epoch_counts`, real concurrency, full-text search if ever needed.